 The lab course is designed to demonstrate concepts and principles related to biomechanics - with emphasis on understanding whole body movements.
 A multidisciplinary approach will be used and will include elements from anatomy, physiology, physics, and engineering.
-Students will discover the principles of biomechanics through observation and experiments as well as during lecture in the concurrent PHYS 310 lecture course.
-LABORATORY FEE: See current laboratory fee.
+Students will discover

 Prerequisite: C or better in PHYS 300/300L (or consent of the program director).
 Concurrent enrollment in PHYS 310